Travel Planning Made Simple. Create Your Own Itinerary.

 Image credit – Unsplash.com

 Similar to rental cars, there are a lot of varieties in campervans as well.
 They are available in various sizes ranging from 2 to 6 berths and there is a minimum rental period.
 Based on the number of people and your requirements, you can choose one.
-While you are at, choose a campervan which is considered self-contained (has an onboard wastewater storage and a toilet).
+While you are at, choose a campervan which is considered self-contained (has onboard wastewater storage and a toilet).
 They offer more flexibility.

 Campervans are the best way to tour even the remotest areas in New Zealand without having to worry about accommodation.